MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-desktop.md

 > For information on the properties of UserBI panelaction events, see [Properties sent with UserBI panelaction events](#properties-sent-with-userbi-panelaction-events).

 - **inlinereply** - Records information whether a user has replied from the notification.
-- **toastclick** - Records a user's click to navigate to the message entry to toast notifications to monitor service SLA and to load the appropriate response to toast notification.
+- **toastclick** - Records a user's selection to navigate to the message entry to toast notifications to monitor service SLA and to load the appropriate response to toast notification.
 - **toastdismiss** - Records information needed to determine errors and delays when the user dismisses the rendering of a toast notification.

 - **toast_skip** - Records information needed to avoid transmitting a delayed toast notification.